-- How well the vehicle was acquired
+- How the vehicle is acquired

-Buying a reliable and dependable used car below or close to the listed wholesale value is considered a very good deal when it comes to buying a used car.
+Buying a reliable used car below or close to the listed wholesale value is considered an excellent deal when buying a used car.

 Used Car Reconditioning Fees

-Reconditioning fees are costs incurred by the dealership to repair or replace parts to bring the vehicle up to retail sales condition.
-Reconditioning fees can be for mechanical repairs, bodywork, touch-up, tires, oil change, detail, etc. Some vehicles may only require minor reconditioning and some may have major reconditioning fees associated with them, it all depends on the condition of the vehicle when acquired by the dealer.
+Some vehicles may only require minor reconditioning, and some may have significant reconditioning fees associated with them; it all depends on the car’s condition when acquired by the dealer.

 Used Car Pack

 On top of reconditioning fees, a dealer may add a “Pack” to the vehicle.
-Pack can be anywhere from $250-$750 or more.
-Pack is added to every car to help pay the operating costs of the dealership.
-Although it may be hard to negotiate at some dealerships, it is negotiable, and salespeople are not normally paid commission on this amount.
+A pack can be anywhere from $250-$750 or more.
+The pack is added to every car to help pay the dealership’s day-t0-day operating costs.

 Dealer’s Used Car Cost Sheet Example

-Most dealerships keep a three ring binder at the manager’s desk (it may be on computer).
-This binder holds all the used car inventory available for sale on the dealer’s lot.
+A used car does not have a factory invoice.
+Most dealerships keep a three-ring binder at the manager’s desk (it may be on the computer).
+This binder holds all the used car inventory on the dealer’s lot.

-|Pack (Additional money salesmen not paid commission on)|
+|$750||=||Pack (Additional money salesmen not paid commission on)|

-|U.C.I.
+|$250||=||U.C.I.
 (Used Car Inspection performed by dealer)|

-|Broken console repaired|
+|$150||=||Broken console repaired|

-|Front and rear bumper touch up|
+|$75||=||Front and rear bumper touch up|

-|Total Dealer Cost|
+|$9,810||=||Total Dealer Cost|